 - salt and pepper to taste

 Shake thoroughly before dressing the salad.
+This recipe makes 8 servings of 2 Tbsp each.

 Old-fashioned chicken soup is a great Keto-friendly lunch, despite being a bit lower in fat content.
 Don’t wait until you have a cold to enjoy this classic.
 It’s got the protein, fat and complex carbs that fit perfectly into your Keto diet plan.
 Here’s a simple recipe to make from scratch.
 This would make 3 servings.